MrTruck/HCI_FINAL_Official/README.md

 # HCI_FINAL_Official
-Friendly Farmers Webapp
-Start at Home.html please wait for the page to load its assets
+Start at Home.html please wait for the page to load its assets/n Sign in before use for the best experience